IbtsamGhreeb/superstore-data-pipeline/README.md

 Before opening, configure the Snowflake connection with your own credentials.

-- Server: <your_account>.snowflakecomputing.com
+- Server: <YOUR_ACCOUNT>.snowflakecomputing.com
 - Warehouse: YOUR_WAREHOUSE
-- Database: SNOWFLAKE_LEARNING_DB
+- Database: YOUR_DATABASE
-- Schema: PUBLIC
+- Schema: YOUR_SCHEMA
 - User / Password: YOUR_CREDENTIALS

 Connection Mode: Import Mode